 The Half-Carry bit is also effected by all the instructions that effect the Carry flag.
 The flag values depend upon the instruction.
 For example, after executing the ADC instruction the values of the Carry and the Half-Carry flag depend upon the operands involved.
 However, instructions like SET C and RESET C will set and clear both the carry flags.
-Table 10 lists the instructions that effect the HC and the C flags.
+Table NO TARGET FOR table NS2079 lists the instructions that effect the HC and the C flags.

-TABLE 10.
+TABLE 9.
 Instructions Effecting HC and C Flags